ninoseki/jsac_mihari_workshop/docs/exercises/nuclei.md

 !!! abstract "Learning Points"

-    - How to use `list-transform` feature
+    - How to use `list-transform` feature.
-    - How to use Nuclei along with Mihari
+    - How to use Nuclei along with Mihari.

 ## Problem Statement

 Try to create a Nuclei template that meets all of the following conditions:

-- HTTP status equals to 200
+- HTTP status equals to 200.
-- Headers have `x-conference:JSAC2024`
+- Headers have `x-conference:JSAC2024`.
-- HTML body has an ISO 8601 format datetime
+- HTML body has an ISO 8601 format datetime.

 <figure markdown>
   ![img](https://i.imgur.com/68zeOQn.png)